BinPro/CONCOCT/doc/complete_example.md

 Then create a folder map.
 The parallel command creates a folder for each sample, and runs ```map-bowtie2-markduplicates.sh``` for each sample:

+    #Watch out, this command uses a lot of memory
     mkdir map
     parallel mkdir -p map/{/} '&&' \
         cd map/{/} '&&' \